 The sheer depth of lore and worldbuilding in this series is what has made it the resounding success it is even with the degradation of opinion as the games continued and is worthy of praise to this day.
 It’s one thing to write lore and make it so integral to the understanding of the series it’s another to make it interesting without feeling like filler or unnecessary exposition.
 Thanks to some narrated codex entries hidden in the menu’s you can easily catch up on what you may miss out on or question as you progress through the game as the story just barely scratches the surface of what the Bioware team have created.

 Player choice is forever at the forefront of this series.
-While not always immediately visible the choices you make will chain react into the sequels and demands that you consider what your actions could mean for yourself or for the intergalactic alliance and your crew.
+While not always immediately visible the choices you make will chain react into the sequels and demands that you consider what your actions could mean for yourself, the intergalactic alliance and your crew.

 Taking the best bits about a cover-based shooter and blending in a level-based system that unlocks new skills and stat boosts as you progress.
 You will pick two crew members to accompany you on each mission who all specialise in one field of combat, whether that’s weaponry, tech or this games answer to magic known as biotics.
 You as the player can control when and how your crew members utilise their skills through the action wheel and button shortcuts to provide the breathing room to pop off a few shots during the more hectic gunfights and later on in the series will see you combining different skills for explosive damage.
 It’s nothing all that special and while revolutionary for its time, it unfortunately shows its age but hopefully you realise that Mass Effect as a story more than makes up for its misgivings in gameplay.